 Twelve control domains.
 One composed verdict.

-Each domain remains distinct in the registry, evidence model, prefixes, attestations, and runtime evaluation.
+Each domain verifies one facet of the action an autonomous workload commits — actor, authority, data, knowledge, behavior, effect — and emits its own signed attestation.
+Each remains distinct in the registry, evidence model, prefixes, attestations, and runtime evaluation.
 The web experience is unified under Apeiris so the system reads as one evidence fabric, not a set of disconnected frameworks.

 Security